gordielachance/wp-soundsystem/readme.txt

 Live Playlists lets you grab a tracklist from a remote URL (eg. a radio station page) using the Tracklist Parser Metabox (see below).
 The tracklist will stay synchronized with its source : it will be updated each time someone access the Live Playlist post.

-NB : unlike playlists and albums, the Live Playlists tracks are not stored as Track posts but as a post meta, to avoid creating too much posts over and over.

 = Tracklist Parser Metabox =